guillermo-carrasco/guillermo-carrasco.github.com/_drafts/migrating_from_wordpress.md

 Easy peasy, just type `jekyll new <name_of_your_blog>` and you already have a working blank blog.

+Configs changed: permalink to pretty to match WordPress URL's, some CSS to make it a bit of my own.
+Devel configuratio to load drafts and change base URL

 ### Discussions and comments

 Comments and discussions is another feature I didn't want to loose.
 After some googling,